Reading Time: 4 minutes

 What Is an AA Sponsor?

-When it comes to the 12 steps community, having a sponsor is a necessary step to long-term sobriety.
+When it comes to the 12-step community, having a sponsor is a necessary step to long-term sobriety.
 Your sponsor is someone of the same sex who has over a year in recovery, has their own sponsor, and is active in the recovery community.

 The sponsor’s role is to assist you through the program.
-Sponsors have experience in the Rooms, know the challenges of early and long term sobriety, and are able to give you guidance both in your recovery and in working the program.
+Sponsors have experience in the Rooms, know the challenges of early and long-term sobriety, and can guide you as you recover and go through the program.

 What Does an AA Sponsor Do?